-If you are transitioning from active duty to the reserve components or to civilian life, register for a women's health transition training session to learn about women-focused health services, your eligibility, and the VA enrollment process.
+If you are transitioning from active duty to the reserve components or to civilian life, complete the women's health transition training session to learn about womenfocused health services, your eligibility, and the VA enrollment process.
 The VA provides a full spectrum of women's health care services, including primary, general medical, mental health, reproductive, and maternity care.
 You may be eligible to use both TRICARE and VA health care when you retire!